 While a real dairy cow weighs more than 1,000 pounds, a 600-lb. butter cow would butter 19,200 slices of toast and take an average person two lifetimes to consume.
 Much of the butter is recycled and reused for up to 10 years.

 In addition to the Butter Cow, a companion sculpture also graces the Agriculture Building coolers.
-During the 2014 Fair, a celebration of the 25th anniversary of Iowa-based feature film, Field of Dreams, will be on display.
+During the 2015 Fair, a celebration of the 80th anniversary of beloved family board game, Monopoly, will be on display.
 Following are some that have been on display in previous years:

 |Companion Sculptures by Year|